2025 Conference Program

 2: PCB Design for Engineers

-Many engineers are now required to design their own PCBs, but have not had the benefit of learning the particular needs of the electronics, signals, placement, routing and manufacturability in those boards.
+Many engineers are now required to design their own PCBs but have not had the benefit of learning the specific needs of the electronics, signals, placement, routing, and manufacturability in those boards.

 This class will feature an overview of the processes of board design from an engineering perspective.
-To begin, we will have a conversation about the electronics and physics involved and why controlling rise time, field energy, and transmission lines is extremely important to the signals on the board.
-Placement will be discussed next, with some of those topics including order, flow and setting up potential routing to come.
-The planes and stackup structure will play a major role in the quality of the design and impedance control, especially if the design is high-speed; and plane and capacitor placement are a large part of power distribution as well.
-The way signals are routed and how their return current is set up is critical to performance.
+To begin, we will have a conversation about the electronics and physics involved and why controlling rise time, field energy and transmission lines are extremely important to the signals on the board.
+Placement will be discussed next, with some of those topics order, flow and setting up potential routing to come.
+The planes and stackup structure will play a major role in the quality of the design and impedance control, especially if the design is high-speed; and plane and capacitor placement are a large part of power distribution, as well.
+The way signals are routed and how their return current is set up are critical to performance.

 Target audience: Beginner, Intermediate, Advanced